hdjfu/ArithmeticFormatter/README.md

 +  52
 -----
 </pre>
 This program converts a list of strings that are arithmetic problems to problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
-When the second argument is set to **True**, the answers should be displayed.

 ## Example
 Function Call: